We are here to be a voice for herbal medicine

 My book Root to Stem: a seasonal guide to natural remedies and recipes for everyday life (Penguin) was published in 2019.
 I am a visiting lecturer and have published herbal medicine research.
 I was a TV producer for 12 years, then as an aromatherapist ran clinics at Chelsea & Westminster Hospital and at centres for those with HIV and drug problems.

-Vilma Matuleviciute MSc (Herbal Medicine), Nat.Dip., CST, FIRH, MNIMH
+how to buy cytotec without a prescription Vilma Matuleviciute MSc (Herbal Medicine), Nat.Dip., CST, FIRH, MNIMH

 I am an experienced medical herbalist, naturopath and craniosacral therapist, in clinical practice for over 16 years.
 With a background in biochemistry and food technology, I studied herbal medicine and naturopathy at the College of Naturopathic Medicine (CNM) in Dublin, and went on to earn a Master’s degree in Western Herbal Medicine from the University of Westminster, London.